Lepajewski/Publish-Subsribe-MQ/README.md

 # Client functionalities

-- read and parse config file (gets ip and port from there)
+- read and parse config file (gets broker ip and port from there)
 - connect to a broker
 - subscribe multiple topics
 - publish message on given topic